jcorner1/Unidata_Workshop2023/README.md

 ```

 #### Creating the CNN
 First, the different layers, inputs, and other attributes must be set before inserting data into the model.
+It is important to realize that the layers can be changed and more can be added.
+The <a href="https://keras.io/api/layers/">Keras layers page</a> can provide some more information useful when developing a model.

 ```
 model = keras.Sequential(